mozaik-association/mozaik/docs/8Structure_module.md

 ## Instancies

-You can create the instances related to your state by giving a name a level of power.
+You can create the instances related to your state by giving a name and a level of power.
 For each instance created you can give the parent instance of this instance.
 For example, the East flanders province is the parent instance of the commune of Ghent.

 <figure markdown>
 ![screenshot 14](img/screen14.png)